NeilJustice/ZenUnitAndMetalMock/README.md

 {
    // The ZenUnit THROWS_EXCEPTION assertion asserts that an expression throws
    // *exactly* (not a derived class of) an expected exception type with
-   // *exactly* expected exception what() text.
+   // *exactly* an expected exception what() text.

-   // This double-exactness design of THROWS_EXCEPTION maximizes mutation coverage,
+   // This double-exactness design of THROWS_EXCEPTION serves to maximizes mutation coverage,
    // the next frontier in software quality metrics beyond code coverage,
-   // by rendering the THROWS_EXCEPTION assertion immune to these two easy-to-induce code mutations:
+   // by rendering the THROWS_EXCEPTION assertion immune to these two mutation testing operators:
    // mutate-exception-type and mutate-exception-message.

    THROWS_EXCEPTION(FizzBuzz(invalidFizzBuzzEndNumber), std::invalid_argument,